CenterForOpenScience/Policies-and-Procedures/index.md

 Inclement Weather Policy
 ------------------

 COS has an inclement weather policy to avoid having staff take risks associated with travel during hazardous road conditions.
-Inclement weather is defined as adverse weather conditions that have the potential of making travel to and from work hazardous for employees.
+Inclement weather is defined as adverse weather conditions that have the potential of making travel to and/or from work hazardous for employees.
 COS management team will examine current and pending weather conditions and determine the appropriate hours of operations.
 If weather conditions are deemed hazardous, the office will open late, close early, or close for the day.
-Employees who decide not to drive into the office based upon personal judgment regarding inclement weather and road conditions are allowed to use PTO or work from home.
+Employees who decide not to drive into the office based upon personal judgment regarding inclement weather and road conditions are allowed to work from home.
+If this is not possible due to power outage or other issues, the employee must use PTO.

 Smoke Free Workplace
 ------------------